Ksurtani/Git-Github-Tutorial/README.md

 # Git-Github-Tutorial
 My first repository

-This repo belongs to kunal
+This repo belongs to kunal(manipal)